schuylermartin45/mood_switch/README.md

 # mood_switch
-Mood Switch is a Raspberry Pi-based project that controls lighting (flips a lightswitch) and music from a stereo speaker remote.
+Mood switch is a Raspberry Pi-based project that controls lighting (flips a lightswitch) and music from a stereo speaker remote.

 ## About
-The basic premise is that the “mood switch” is it is a Raspberry Pi media system permanently mounted next to a room's lightswitch.
+The basic premise is that the "mood switch" is it is a Raspberry Pi media system permanently mounted next to a room's lightswitch.
 The Pi is controlled by an IR stereo system remote.
 One button controls the lighting in the room while other buttons control the music platform.
 The Pi plays